How Fyma turned cameras into sensors for AI-based traffic analytics in Dubai

-Here at Visory we believe that the millions of cameras sitting idly around us, providing at most some emergency ‘after the fact’ analysis or simple statistics capabilities at best, could be harnessed in a secure and safe way to create value from the images the cameras are seeing.
+Here at Fyma we believe that the millions of cameras sitting idly around us, providing at most some emergency ‘after the fact’ analysis or simple statistics capabilities at best, could be harnessed in a secure and safe way to create value from the images the cameras are seeing.
 There is so much unused yet valuable data out there that is simply not being harnessed to create value.
 What we are talking about are things like whether a car crash is going to happen or a crime might be committed for example.
-Visory is here to turn cameras into predictive sensors and turn these ‘dumb’ devices into smart and helpful ones.
+Fyma is here to turn cameras into predictive sensors and turn these ‘dumb’ devices into smart and helpful ones.

 Some background to the project